willyp63/TEALS_Unit2_Test_Review/README.md

-# For Loop Practice Problems

-## Start with a basic set of stairs
+# Start with a basic set of stairs

 ```
 X